destafajri/Java-Appium/README.md

 How to use UIAutomatorViewer for Object Locators

-        Step 1 : Connect mobile device to computer systemthrough cable  OR  through wifi OR open your emulator
+        Step 1 : Connect mobile device to computer system through cable  OR  through wifi OR open your emulator

         Step 2 : Run command adb devices